Enhanced Consistency Bi-directional GAN (CBiGAN) for Malware Anomaly Detection: Analysis

 \subsection{Comparison with Gu et al. \cite{gu2023pdfdetection}}

-Our analysis also compares our methodology against the JavaScript-based detection approach proposed by Gu et al., which employs a unique strategy focusing on JavaScript code within PDF documents.
-We propose a comparison with the work of Gu et al. as they utilized the same publicly available OLE dataset \cite{mila2013dataset}.
-The limited number of research studies employing publicly available OLE datasets restricts the scope of comparative analyses that can be conducted.
-Gu et al. use PJscan and peepdf parsers to extract and tokenize JavaScript from PDF files, applying a one-class SVM classifier to differentiate between benign and malicious documents using the Contagio OLE dataset—a dataset we also utilize in our experiments.
+Our analysis also compares our methodology against the JavaScript-based detection approach proposed by Gu et al., which focuses on JavaScript code within PDF documents.
+We propose this comparison as both methods utilize the publicly available Contagio OLE dataset \cite{mila2013dataset}.
+Gu et al. extract and tokenize JavaScript using PJscan and peepdf parsers, followed by one-class SVM classification.

-Key findings from Gu et al. reveal that 97.51\% of the malicious PDF files in their dataset contain JavaScript, compared to only 4.26\% of benign files.
-Their approach achieved an impressive detection accuracy of 96.9\% with a relatively low false positive rate of 3.2\%.
-Our results fall short of theirs with our experiment only yielding a 0.837 AUC with the ResNet50 encoder.
-We further test by limiting our dataset to the one used by Gu et al. by using PeePDF to isolate the PDFs that have JavaScript components.
-However, this only yielded an increased AUC result of 0.855, which was only a marginal increase over the prior result.
+Gu et al. report that 97.51\% of malicious PDF files in their dataset contain JavaScript, compared to only 4.26\% of benign files, achieving a detection accuracy of 96.9\% with a false positive rate of 3.2\%.
+Our results are lower, with an AUC of 0.837 using the ResNet50 encoder.
+Restricting evaluation to PDFs containing JavaScript marginally increased AUC to 0.855.

-While their results are notable, it's important to consider the practical limitations of their method:
+While their results are notable, the dependency on JavaScript presence may limit generalization as malware authors adapt to detection strategies.
+In contrast, our CBiGAN-based approach does not rely on explicit semantic features such as JavaScript, enabling broader applicability and robustness to obfuscation.
+This is further supported by our transferability results on the obfuscater.acy malware class, where an AUC of 88.6\% was achieved.

-The dependency on JavaScript presence may not generalize well across all types of PDF-based malware, particularly as malware creators may shift away from using JavaScript due to increased detection.
-The method requires the use of specific parsing tools, which introduces potential vulnerabilities, particularly if malware obfuscation techniques interfere with the parsers' ability to detect JavaScript code.
-In contrast, our CBiGAN-based approach does not rely on the presence of specific features such as JavaScript within the files.
-This broader approach avoids the limitations associated with parsers and does not confine the detection capability to specific malware characteristics.
-Furthermore, our method has demonstrated robustness against obfuscation techniques, achieving an AUC of 82.3\% in detecting the obfuscater.acy malware class during our transferability tests.
+It is important to note that our approach and that of Gu et al. address different detection assumptions, and the comparison is intended to illustrate complementary strengths rather than establish direct dominance.